selinuz/personalWebsiteTemplate.github.io/README.md

 ## About

-This template was created for the Linked and Launched Workshop by Women in Computer Science at UBC to help students quickly set up a personal website.
+This template was created for the Linked & Launch Workshop by [Women in Computer Science at UBC](https://ubcwics.com) to help students quickly set up a personal website.
 A personal website is more than just a portfolio—it reflects your identity, projects, and interests beyond LinkedIn and resumes.

 Check out the template here: https://selinuz.github.io/personalWebsiteTemplate.github.io/